yoonucho/obsidiosaurus-docs-test/vault/docs/main/0. Introduction+/introduction__en.md

 It integrates the best of both Obsidian and Docusaurus, providing a easy expendable platform for your website.

 #### 🎡 **Don't reinvent the wheel**
-By combining Obsidian and Docusaurus, Obsidiosaurus negates the need for custom editors or generators.
+By combining Obsidian and Docusaurus, Obsidiosaurus it negates the need for custom editors or generators.
 All the necessary tools are already at your disposal, making it perfect for structured content oriented websites.

 #### 🎯 **Content Focused**